 - Withdrawals on supported mobile wallets like Neteller cost 1.45%

-A big difference with other digital wallets is that transfers between Skrill accounts aren’t free.
+A big difference with other digital wallets is that transfers between Skrill money transfer aren’t free.

 They can cost up to 2% of the transaction with an additional fee for currency conversion of 3.99%.
 Furthermore, if your account is in another currency than Euro, they will charge an additional 1.5% on top of that.
 Can’t say this is the most appealing of offers.